top of page

 A screenshot of the art team communication channel on discord showing a positive check-in conversation

-Designing the core Astral Projection Mechanic:
+Designing the Core Mechanic: Astral Projection:

 Jizo's physical body is left behind in front of the door in order to search for clues, and he returns to the body once a solution is found.